-MTD for IT
+MTD for income tax

-MTD for IT was originally expected to be introduced from April 2024.
-This has now been delayed; businesses, self-employed individuals and landlords with income over £50,000 will be mandated to apply MTD from April 2026.
+MTD for income tax was expected to be introduced from April 2024.
+This has now been delayed; self-employed individuals and landlords with income over £50,000 will be mandated to apply MTD from April 2026.
 Those with income over £30,000 will be mandated from April 2027 and the government will review the application of MTD for smaller businesses.